Your Personal Account

 If you buy goods and services using your account and pay for them in full before the due date shown on your statement we will not charge interest on those items.
 If you choose not to pay in full before the due date, we will charge interest from the date we added the goods to your account.
 We will then calculate interest each period on the opening balance of your statement.
 This means that when we calculate interest we ignore any payments we receive during that period.
 If you buy and return an item and both transactions appear on the same statement, we will not charge interest for that purchase.

 We compound the interest (which means we charge interest on interest) and add it to the balance on your statement due date.
-This will make the annual percentage rate (APR) higher than you might expect from the figures above.

 - Your credit limit is £400.